kylenewm/Data-Science-Portfolio/README.md

 ## About me:

 I am a senior majoring in mathematics and concurrently attaining an MS in Data Science at CU Boulder, graduating from both programs in May 2023.
 In spring 2021 I took my first coding class, having never coded before.
 Since then, I have continued to learn more about machine learning, statistics, data mining, and data analysis.
 The projects in this portfolio are still a work in progress and I have left some of the older projects on my GitHub to show my personal development over the past 6 months.
 If you have any questions or feedback, feel free to reach out to me over email.
 My email is kyle.newman@colorado.edu.
-My next project will be for the 2023 NFL Big Data Bowl, creating metrics that NFL teams can utilize to measure performance for offensive and defensive linemen.
-In the spring, I will be taking a course called Statistical Collaboration, allowing me to work with on a team to solve a problem facing a client in a semester long data science project.

 ## Recent Projects